qooxdoo/qooxdoo/readme.txt

 For the impatient, here is a short version:

-Use the 'tool/bin/create-application.py' script to start a new application, This will create a minimal application directory structure, which is ready to be built and run.
-Within the newly created application run the command 'generate.py source', in order to build a development version of your app.
+Use the 'tool/bin/create-application.py' script to setup a new application.
+This will create a minimal directory structure of an application, which is ready to be built and run.
+Within the newly created application folder run the command 'generate.py source-all' to build a development version of your app.
-Open 'source/index.html' in your browser to startup the application.
-You can then go on and extend it into an application of your liking, by changing the 'source/class/<namespace>/Application.js' source file.
+Open 'source/index.html' in your browser and see your first application in action.
+You can then go on and extend it into an application of your liking by changing the 'Application.js' class file below the 'source/class/' folder.

 API Reference